 Lentigines (singular: lentigo) are flat, tan to brown, oval macules.
 They are commonly due to chronic sun exposure (solar lentigines; sometimes called liver spots but are not related to hepatic dysfunction) and occur most frequently on the face and back of the hands.
 They typically first appear during middle age and increase in number with age.
 Although progression from lentigines to melanoma has not been established, lentigines are an independent risk factor for melanoma Melanoma Malignant melanoma arises from melanocytes in a pigmented area (eg, skin, mucous membranes, eyes, or central nervous system).
 Metastasis is correlated with depth of dermal invasion.
 With spread... read more .

 Increased melanin in the epidermis (tends to be more brown)

-Melanin in the epidermis and high dermis (mostly brown with hints of gray or blue)
+Increased melanin in the epidermis and high dermis (mostly brown with hints of gray or blue)

 Increased melanin in the dermis (tends to be more grayish or blue)